FrancisCrickInstitute/asf-tools/docs/illumina_samplesheet_nextflow_old_demux.md

   - Check for index length consistency across lanes and for index length discrepancies within lanes
  - Write results (“pass” or “fail”) into a text file.

-## 3. **Creating false samplesheet (`create_falseSS`)**
+## 3. **Creating false samplesheet (`make_fake_SS`)**

-The `create_falseSS` function is used to identify and remove problematic samples, particularly those with mismatched indexing configurations, across lanes.
+The `create_falseSS.py` script is used to identify and remove problematic samples, particularly those with mismatched indexing configurations, across lanes.
 It generates a "false" sample sheet that only contains valid samples, with problematic ones logged separately.
 This step is only run is the process `check_samplesheet` returns a `fail.txt` file.

 ### Key Steps:
 1. **Lane structure validation:**